nextflow-io/nextflow/docs/process.rst

 .. note:: Each executor provides its own set of configuration options that can set be in the `directive` declarations block.
    See :ref:`executor-page` section to read about specific executor directives.

+.. _process-ext:

+ext
+---

+The ``ext`` is a special directive used as *namespace* for user custom configuration properties that can be defined at process level.
+This can be useful for advanced configuration options.

+.. _process-maxErrors:

 maxErrors
 ---------